-Fig. 11.
-Vector field editing.
+Fig. 11: Vector field editing.

-harmonic length interpolation will generate a field without any additional singularities, due to the maximum principle of harmonic function.
-Compared with the method of Fisher et al. [15], we both lead to a least-squares problem, which can efficiently be solved.
-While the fundamental difference is that our method smoothly alters an initially smooth N-RoSy field, thus, it is guaranteed that no extra singularities will be introduced; on the contrary, extra singularities may emerge in their method.
+After solving the linear system, at each point $q \in M$, we rotate $\mathbf{w}(q)$ by an angle $\psi(q)$.
+The length constraint can be satisfied using the similar harmonic function method.
+It is clear that harmonic interpolation of directions won't generate any new singularities.
+Given the user-defined length constraints (by default, lengths are positive), the harmonic length interpolation will generate a field without any additional singularities, due to the maximum principle of harmonic function.
+Compared with the method in [15], we both lead to a least-squares problem which can be efficiently solved.
+While the fundamental difference is that our method smoothly alters an initially smooth N-RoSy field, thus it is guaranteed that no extra singularities will be introduced; on the contrary, extra singularities may emerge in their method.

-Fig. 11 demonstrates a vector field editing process on the kitten surface.
-The red arrows are specified directions and the vector field is modified to follow these directions.
-The computation of N-RoSy field editing just takes a fraction of second on commodity PCs (cf., Table 1), and thus, can be performed interactively.
+Figure 11 demonstrates a vector field editing process on the kitten surface.
+The red arrows are specified directions, and the vector field is modified to follow these directions.
+The computation of N-RoSy field editing just takes a fraction of second on commodity PCs (cf. Table 1) and thus can be performed interactively.